ehalpern/macwire-config/README.md

   port = 9200
 }
 ```
-Define a standard Typesafe configuration (in resources/application.conf for example).
+Define a standard Typesafe configuration (in `src/main/resources/application.conf` for example).

 ##### Add the configuration to the compiler classpath in build.sbt
 ```
 unmanagedClasspath in Compile += sourceDirectory.value / "main" / "resources"
 ```
 At compile time, the code generator reads the Typesafe configuration to determine configuration property names and types.
-This requires that the configuration file to be on the compiler classpath, which is not case for the \`src/.../resources`' directory by default.
+This requires that the configuration file to be on the compiler classpath, which is not the case for `src/main/resources` by default.

 ##### Create a Config wiring object
 ```